Patriots vs. Broncos prediction, odds, spread: 2026 AFC Championship Game picks by proven model

 SportsLine's model has revealed its Denver Broncos vs. New England Patriots picks for the 2026 AFC Championship Game on Sunday

 The Denver Broncos will look to overcome the loss of quarterback Bo Nix (ankle) when they battle the New England Patriots in the 2026 AFC Championship Game on Sunday.
 The winner will advance to Super Bowl LX.
 New England downed Houston 28-16 on Sunday, while Denver outlasted Buffalo 33-30 in overtime on Saturday.
 The Patriots (14-3), the second seed in the AFC, are 8-0 on the road this season.
 The Broncos (14-3), the top seed in the conference, are 9-1 at home, including the postseason.
-New England will be without outside linebacker Harold Landry (knee).
+Denver wideout Troy Franklin (hamstring) is listed as questionable, while New England will be without outside linebacker Harold Landry (knee).
 Denver running back J.K.
 Dobbins attempted to return from a foot injury, but has now been ruled out.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters the AFC and NFC Championship Games on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting apps could have seen strong returns.